edterbak/NodeRed_Heishamon_control/README.md

 ### Background
 Question: Why do I need your help so much?
 Answer: Well, when I started this project, it was purely for my own use.
 I was still learning Node-RED, JavaScript, object-based programming—everything was new to me.
+And to be frank, I think I still have a lot of room to improve / learn....

-Later, I decided to share the project.
+But later, I decided to share the project.
 To my surprise, there was a lot of interest and it was very well received.
 And even more later, I became aware of the incompatibility with other hardware setups, like people with 2 zones active, or with a buffertank, etc.
 There were frequent requests were to improve compatibility with the different hardware setups.
 Building this is not that easy as it sounds, because